nroduit/nroduit.github.io/content/basics/dicom.md

 | 1.2.840.10008.1.2.4.106 | MPEG-4 AVC/H.264 Stereo High Profile / Level 4.2 | yes |

 {{% notice note %}}
-These TSUIDs are open by the default system application associated to the MIME type.
+The latter groups of TSUIDs are opened by the default system application associated with the MIME type.
 {{% /notice %}}

 ### Supported "Photometric Interpretation" pixel format